Gardneria multiflora

 Gardneria multiflora (พญารากหอม) is a species of flowering plant belonging to the family Loganiaceae.
+It is native to North Central China, South Central China, Southeast China, Japan, and Taiwan.

 It grows as a creeper in dense forests in its natural habitat.
 It has uses as a medicinal plant, especially the roots and leaves.

 Alkaloids believed to have been identified include 18-Demethoxygardfloramine & 18-Demethoxygardneramine.